AvePoint/cloud-api/docs/docs/Use Cases.md

 # Use Cases

-By integrating the AvePoint Graph Modern API into the operations, organizations can achieve enhanced control, security, and efficiency in managing their data and IT services.
+By integrating the AvePoint Graph Modern API into their operations, organizations can achieve enhanced control, security, and efficiency in managing their data and IT services.

 ## Secure Data Access and Management